PraKumSuk/JStudy-Spring-Boot/spk-rest-demo-d1/README.md

 - App unit tests added in SpkRestDemoD1AppTest.java class

 Docker Instructions :-
-- CD to the root of the project directory
+- CD to the root of the project directory and do a maven clean package to package and ensure all depdencies mvn clean package

 - To build a docker image run below cmd

 	docker build -t praveespkjava/spk-rest-demo-d1-app:spkv1.0 .